Transvaginal Mesh Implants

 - American Medical Systems

-If you or a loved one is suffering from the dangerous effects of transvaginal mesh implants or bladder sling implants, we urge you to contact our Miami product liability lawyers at Friedman, Rodman & Frank, P.A.
+If you or a loved one is suffering from the dangerous effects of transvaginal mesh implants or bladder sling implants, we urge you to contact our Miami product liability lawyers at Friedman Rodman Frank & Estrada, P.A.
 We represent cases nationwide and you can be confident in our ability to take on the manufacturers of these medical devices and hold them accountable for their defective products.
 We will pursue maximum compensation for you.